1957 German Grand Prix: Report

-The pit stop was a disaster; the mechanic removing the rear left wheel let the wheel nut roll under the car without noticing, and finding it took nearly half a minute.
+Fangio took his pit stop on lap 13, in first place, and 30 seconds ahead of Hawthorn and Collins.
+His stop was even more of a disaster than the preceding one of Behra.
+With Fangio out, the mechanic on the right removed his rear right Centrelock wheel quickly but let the winged nut roll under the car without noticing.
+He had the new tyre on while the left side mechanic was still hammering on the knock-off nut to open it.
+Finding the nut took nearly half a minute.
 Fangio left the pit lane in third place, and 48 seconds behind Collins who was in second place.
 But in his Maserati 250F he began to mount a charge.
 Over the next 10 laps, Fangio broke and rebroke the lap record 9 times (7 of the records were in successive laps) and he took 15.5 seconds off Hawthorn's lead in the first lap, then another 8.5 seconds in the next lap.
 Early in the 21st lap, Fangio went on the inside of the left corner at the ESSO Terrasse taking second place from Collins.
 Late in the 21st lap, during a left corner, Fangio cut past Hawthorn on the inside of the corner, with only his right tyres on the track and his left tyres on the grass.
 This probably took place at the left-right combination before the Breidscheid bridge, as Fangio said it was at a 90° left followed by an also tight right just before Breidscheid and Hawthorn recollected being overtaken at a right turning bend.
 Fangio probably overtook Hawthorn in the left turn and then closed the door going to the right turn, thus boxing Hawthorn in.
 Fangio maintained his lead, but not easily, as Hawthorn fought back, nearly overtaking Fangio at a few corners, but to no avail, and Fangio won the race with about 3 seconds of a lead.

 After the race, Fangio commented, "I have never driven that quickly before in my life and I don't think I will ever be able to do it again".
 Later on, Fangio was also quoted as saying:

 "Nürburgring was my favourite track.
 I fell totally in love with it and I believe that on that day in 1957 I finally managed to master it.
 It was as if I had screwed all the secrets out of it and got to know it once and for all...
 For two days I couldn't sleep, still making those leaps in the dark on those curves where I had never before had the courage to push things so far."